Check out our most frequently asked questions below.

 Lastly, Representable is a very malleable tool, and we can add features for your state/organization specifically!
 Usually, this includes additional boundaries that you would like to see under the "data layers'' feature of our tool.

-Whenever the information becomes available, our team will update the units, Census Block Groups, accordingly.
-However, the expected changes to Census Block Groups will be small.
-Otherwise, since users do not rely on Census demographic data when they draw their communities, the tool will not be affected by any delay.
+Whenever the Census information becomes available, our team will integrate population and other demographic information, accordingly.
+Since users do not rely on Census demographic data when they draw their communities, the tool will not be affected by any delay.
 You can start drawing COI maps today!

-You can upload a geoJSON file of the COI data collected from Representable into several mapping systems!
-They include Maptitude, ESRI, and Dave's Redistricting App.
+You can upload a geoJSON or CSV (block equivalency) file of the COI data collected from Representable into several mapping systems!
+They include Maptitude, ESRI, DistrictBuilder and Dave's Redistricting App.